awsdocs/aws-cloudtrail-user-guide/doc_source/best-practices-security.md

 The following are some steps you can take:
 + Review the [Amazon S3 bucket policy](create-s3-bucket-policy-for-cloudtrail.md) for any and all buckets where you store log files and adjust it if necessary to remove any unnecessary access\.
 This bucket policy will be generated for you if you create a trail using the CloudTrail console, but can also be created and managed manually\.
 + If you are using the same Amazon S3 bucket to store log files for multiple AWS accounts, follow the guidance for [receiving log files for multiple accounts](cloudtrail-receive-logs-from-multiple-accounts.md)\.
-+ If you are using an organization trail, make sure you follow the guidance for [organization trails](creating-trail-organization.md), and review the example policy for an Amazon S3 bucket for an organization trail in [Creating a Trail for an Organization with the AWS Command Line Interface](cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md)\.
++ If you are using an organization trail, make sure you follow the guidance for [organization trails](creating-trail-organization.md), and review the example policy for an Amazon S3 bucket for an organization trail in [Creating a trail for an organization with the AWS Command Line Interface](cloudtrail-create-and-update-an-organizational-trail-by-using-the-aws-cli.md)\.
 + Review the [Amazon S3 security documentation](https://docs.aws.amazon.com/AmazonS3/latest/dev/security.html) and the [example walkthrough for securing a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/walkthrough1.html)\.

 **Enable MFA Delete on the Amazon S3 bucket where you store log files**